julzhk/julzhk.github.io/content/quarto_publishing_system.md

 ## Conclusions

-So we can now run both the performance test and the report generation from a single document file.
-This is (of course) just the bare bones; but it automates the manual steps in performance testing and report generation.
+So we can now run both a large number of performance tests and have the report generate from a single 'run all cells' execution of a notebook file.
+This is (of course!) just the bare bones; but
+I hope it's clear that this
+automates out
+the manual
+steps in
+performance testing
+and report generation.

 Lots more in the  [Quarto documentation](https://quarto.org), and there's an example of the above in the [github repo](https://github.com/julzhk/julzhk.github.io/tree/main/code_samples/quarto_and_locust_performance_tests)